What are bone metastases?

 Your doctor can do this if you have multiple bone metastases.

 Medications are a key part of therapy for treating bone metastases.
 They may

 medications, such as bisphosphonates, to help reduce bone damage

 - hormone therapy to slow certain hormones

 for cancers like breast cancer and prostate cancer

 - pain medications

-also reduce tumor size.
+ablation or cryoablation, can also reduce tumor size.

-to tailor their care.
+doctors to tailor your care.

 Bone metastases are a type of advanced cancer.
 It’s often not possible for